Planning Your Catholic Wedding

 A complete guide to the role of the lector during the Mass, with reference to the General Instruction of the Roman Missal, from the U.S. Catholic bishops.

-If you are asking someone who is not a trained lector to read at your wedding, you should consider directing them to this excellent practical resource.
-Theologian Peter P. Kenny offers a brief introduction on what it means to be a lector; some background points on what it means to read within the liturgy; and concrete techniques for public reading.
+If you are asking someone who is not a trained lector to read at your wedding, you should consider directing them to this excellent practical resource from an experienced lector, Denise C. Thompson.

 The Ministry of the Lector